 What are the Lessons Learned from Covid-19?

-By observing the experiences people are going through caused by the pandemic, I have several lessons I have learned and which I want to share with you in this post.
+By observing the experiences people are going through caused by the pandemic, I have several lessons learned from COVID-19 and which I want to share with you in this post.
 Probably you might find them helpful to get back on board in the post-COVID-19 era.
 What are these lessons?

 Lesson #1 – Family is so important

 Covid-19 separated us from all other people because the government didn’t allow us to do so as a preventive measure to safeguard us against getting the deadly virus.
 During this time of danger and worry, we only remained in close contact with our immediate family members living under one roof.

 In the total lockdown, we could not visit our friends, go to work, attend school and meet one another in public places.
 The only people that we found to be of significant help to us were our family members.
 And if you have not been building trusting relationships with your family members, then you must have had a terrible experience during the lockdown.

 What do you learn from that experience?
 Consider your family first in whatever you do.
 Build lasting relationships with them.
 Be part of your family and share your joys and sorrows with them.
 Build your wealth and prosperity with them.

 We cannot succeed without the cooperation of others.
 All human beings are essential, and you should make as many useful friends as you can.
 We all had to depend on others in one way during the lockdown.
 I don’t know how many times I received WhatsApp messages from people I knew and strangers as well all seeking support.

 What does this lesson teach us?
 That we should not only concentrate on the pursuit of our individual needs and goals.
 We should focus significantly on building substantial economic, political and social systems from which we can all benefit as a society.
 For instance, the lockdowns that swept the world by surprise made it impossible for anybody to move to another country.
 We had, therefore, to rely on what was available in our respective nations.